How to Design & Write The Best About Page For Your Blog

 If you are serious about blogging, having a good About us page is important.

-In addition to telling your visitors about the people behind the blog, you should also share your mission, values and what your visitors can expect to get from you.
+In addition to telling your visitors about the people behind the blog, you should also share your mission statement, values and what your visitors can expect to get from you.

 Create a story about you or your business.
 People like to read stories as it establishes a connection.